glennneiger/AutoApplyWebCrawler/README.md

 Run the application by doing any of the following:

-1. Open in Visual Studio and hit Run/f5 while in Debug mode
+1. Open the solution in Visual Studio (.sln file) and hit f5/run
 2. Navigate to and double click "AutoApply/bin/Debug/AutoApply.exe"
 3. Navigate to and double click "AutoApply/bin/Release/AutoApply.exe"

+If you have any questions or require assistance, please feel free to

+get in touch.
+My email is chris.hadjimylos@bitbytebuffer.com

-Enjoy :)
+**Enjoy** :) !!